 Diversity in Thought

 Evaluating the existence of and the accounting for a material right requires judgment based on facts and circumstances unique to each entity.
 Several differing viewpoints have formed since the issuance of ASC 606.
-The FASB and IASB’s joint task force on ASC 606, called the Transition Resource Group (TRG), considered these differing viewpoints and identified and responded to three issues.
+The Transition Resource Group (TRG) considered these differing viewpoints and identified and responded to three issues.
 Below are the issues, the viewpoints for each question, and the TRG’s consensus.

 - Issue 1: How should an entity account for a customer’s exercise of a material right?